neburtron/Lord-Game/README.md

 Empty folder that will contain created saves when I setup saves

 Save_Template
-Empty folder that's gonna be copied into saves by main.py when it loses the UNFINISHED.
+Empty folder that's gonna be copied into saves by main.py when I handle save file stuff.

 ## Now, soon, and later